 Like having your soaking temps “just so”?
-With three pools, each held at a different temperature (39ºC, 32ºC, and 30ºC), it’s a safe bet that Fairmont Hot Springs has your comfort level covered.
+With three pools, each held at a different temperature (39ºC, 32ºC, and 30ºC), it’s a safe bet that Fairmont Hot Springs has your comfort level.

 Predecessors.
 A bathhouse, swimming pool, restaurant, bungalows and various other improvements and expansions followed, turning the resort into what visitors find today: the largest natural hot springs in Canada and a mecca for those who believe in the health and wellness aspects of the naturally-heated waters.

-“We flow over 1.2 million gallons of fresh mineral water through our pools daily allowing us to use minimal levels of chlorine,” says Rachel Dick, marketing coordinator at Fairmont Hot Springs Resort.
+“We flow over 1.2 million gallons of fresh mineral water through our pools daily allowing us to use minimal levels of chlorine”, Marketing Coordinator at Fairmont Hot Springs Resort, tells us.
 And unlike some hot springs that sometimes has a touch of sulphuric smell, Fairmont’s are odourless.

 All that’s needed to complete this sweet sensory experience is something to feast your eyes on; good thing the views of the Columbia Valley and Purcell Mountains beyond stand ready to serve this exact need.